 - Dental and gum health

-- Any additional medical conditions you may have
+- Any additional medical conditions

 - Your personal preference